-If you have an Aadhaar card, you may have come across aggressive campaigning from the government, urging individuals to link their Aadhar card with PAN.
-While the deadline for linking Aadhaar-PAN has been pushed to March 31, 2023, it will be mandatory from next year onwards.
-Every tax assessee must therefore ensure that they link their Aadhar card to the PAN card online.
+If you have an Aadhaar card, you may have come across aggressive campaigning from the government, urging individuals to link Aadhar with PAN.
+The deadline for linking Aadhaar-PAN is fast approaching on June 30, 2023.
+Every tax assessee must therefore ensure that they link their Aadhaar card to the PAN card online.

 Here, we will discuss the consequences of not linking Aadhaar to PAN and also highlight the benefits of doing so.